 1. Suck It In

-Tightening your abs for the duration of an exercise (imagine you’re pulling your navel back toward your spine) supports your spine and keeps you from arching or rounding your back which can lead to injury.
+Tightening your abs for the duration of any exercise (imagine you’re pulling your navel back toward your spine) supports your spine and keeps you from arching or rounding your back, which can lead to injury.

 2. Just Breathe